-- 2) Publicly announce and advertise the bid/proposal at least 30 calendar days prior to bid opening - a.
-Announcements will include the date, time and location in which bids will be opened - 3) Determine the most responsive and responsible bid/proposal by using the selection criteria set forth in the bid/proposal document - a.
+2) Publicly announce and advertise the bid/proposal at least 30 calendar days prior to bid opening

+3) Determine the most responsive and responsible bid/proposal by using the selection criteria set forth in the bid/proposal document

+- a.
 Responsive bidders will be those whose bid/proposal conform to all of the terms, conditions and requirements of the IFB/RFP - 4) Award the contract - a.
 To the most responsive and responsible bidder based on the criteria set forth in the IFB/RFP - b.
 At least two weeks before program operations begin - c.
-If a protest is received, it must be handled in accordance with 7 CFR 210.21 - 5) Retain all records pertaining to the formal competitive bid process for a period of five years plus the current year
+If a protest is received, it must be handled in accordance with 7 CFR 210.21

+5) Retain all records pertaining to the formal competitive bid process for a period of five years plus the current year